 Shungite is an incredible stone with some pretty mindblowing potential and proven abilites!
 What makes Shungite so special is the FULLERENES in its internal structure.
 What are Fullerenes?
 And what exactly do they do?
 Read on to find out!

-What makes Shungite so unique and such an exciting find is in its unique composition.
-This is the third article on Shungite in our series – if you missed the first two, you might want to read them first as background info.
+What makes Shungite so unique, and such an exciting find, is in its atomic arrangement.
+This is the third article on Shungite in our series.
 This article is taking a deep dive into Fullerenes and will get a bit technical.

 SHUNGITE HEALING PROPERTIES

 Article one will give you all the highlights on Shungite.

 Article two will explain how Shungite is graded, and what the difference is.